pingcap/pingcap.github.io/src/ai/integrations/embedding-openai.md

 ## OpenAI Embeddings

-OpenAI offers a cost-effective and high-performance embedding models.
-You can integrate the OpenAI Embeddings API with TiDB using either the AI SDK or native SQL functions, which enables automatic embedding generation.
+OpenAI offers cost-effective, high-performance embedding models.
+You can integrate the OpenAI Embeddings API with TiDB using the AI SDK or native SQL functions for automatic embedding generation.

 ### Supported Models